MicrosoftDocs/xamarin-docs/docs/ios/platform/healthkit.md

 Attach a properly-provisioned iOS 8 development device to your system.
 Select it as the deployment target in Visual Studio for Mac and from the menu choose **Run > Debug**.

 > [!IMPORTANT]
-> **NOTE:** Mistakes relating to provisioning will surface at this point.
+> Mistakes relating to provisioning will surface at this point.
 To troubleshoot errors, review the Creating and Provisioning a Health Kit App section above.
 The components are:
 >
 > - **iOS Dev Center** - Explicit App ID & Health Kit enabled Provisioning Profile.
 > - **Project Options** - Bundle Identifier (explicit App ID) & Provisioning Profile.